SPECIFIC LEARNING DISORDERS AND SPECIAL EDUCATIONAL NEEDS

 Definition of verification methods, compensatory tools and dispensatory measures

-Entry test
+Entrance test

 - calculator (non-scientific)

-- Tutor (human reader/writer)
+- Tutor (human reader and/or writer)

-Profit university exams and teaching activities
+University exams and teaching activities

-Compensatory instruments
+Compensatory tools

 - digital recorder